rnakato/SSP/README.md

 # 1. Overview
 SSP (strand-shift profile) is a tool for quality assessment of ChIP-seq data without peak calling.

-SSP provides metrics to quantify the S/N for both point- and broad-source factors (NSC), and to estimate peak reliability based on the mapped-read distribution throughout a genome (Bu).
+SSP provides metrics to:
+- quantify the S/N for both point- and broad-source factors (NSC),
+- estimate peak reliability based on the mapped-read distribution throughout a genome (Bu).
-SSP also provides a metric to estimate peak intensity and peak mode (point- or broad-source, FCS).
+- and estimate peak intensity and peak mode (point- or broad-source, FCS).

 The outputs of SSP are displayed in PDF format and also written to text files.